adieyal/sd-dynamic-prompts/README.md

 The prefix `2$$` can use any number between 1 and the total number of options you defined.
 If you omit the size prefix, then 1 will be used

+### Wildcard files
+Wildcard files are not provided by this script as lists exists in other repositories.
+A good place to start looking is [here](https://github.com/jtkelm2/stable-diffusion-webui-1/tree/master/scripts/wildcards)

 ### Nesting
 You can nest combinations inside wildcards.
 This means that you can create more advanced templates.
 For example: